questqyubey/dicecards/jealous-infamy/ji_keywords.md

 ## Jealous Infamy: Soul Master - Keywords

+- **Attach:** Place an attachment on a unit.
+The attachment's effects end if the unit is removed from the field or the attachment is removed from the unit.
+A player may re-attach any attachments without a unit they control, up to once per turn per attachment.

 - **Banish:** Remove dice from play.
 If the target is a unit or token, destroy it and remove their dice.

 - **Capture:** A unit (captive) is positioned behind another unit (captor).
 The captive unit cannot be declared for battle but still activate tactics and be targeted.
 If the captor is removed from the field, the capture ends.
 A unit can only capture one unit at a time.